 Delhi: Civic body evicts protestors from Jantar Mantar following NGT ban on demonstrations at site

-The agitators said that the government should provide an alternate site for people to voice their grievances.
+The agitators said that the government should provide an alternative site for people to voice their grievances.

 The New Delhi Municipal Council, assisted by the Delhi Police, evicted protestors from Jantar Mantar on Monday, the Hindustan Times reported.
 The authorities were complying with the National Green Tribunal’s order banning demonstrations in the area.